Master of Arts in

 - Methodologies, including foundational principlism, casuistic, communitarianism, virtue ethics, legal and political systems and analysis, deliberative decision-making, and data analysis

-While our bioethics and science policy program provides several frameworks for concentrations, you are free to create your own.
+While our bioethics, tech ethics, and policy program provides two frameworks for concentration, you are free to create your own.
 We encourage you to explore the issues most relevant to your specific interests.
 We invite you to take advantage of all the opportunities available through Duke University.
 For instance, our students have taken electives in the med school, law school, and business school as part of shaping their specific educational track.

 Many students undertake independent study projects to fulfill elective credit requirements under the supervision of and/or in the research lab of a faculty advisor.
 A student proposing to undertake an Independent Study project must submit a brief statement of the proposed project, the number of credit hours sought, and the faculty advisor as indicated in the form below.
 The completed and signed form must be submitted to the Director of Graduate Studies for approval two weeks prior to the drop/add period each semester.
 After the form is approved, the senior program coordinator will issue you a permission number, which allows students to enroll in the course with their faculty advisor.
 Download the independent study proposal form.